The Euler Scheme for Fractional Stochastic Delay Differential Equations with Additive Noise: Introduction

 \subsection{Overview}

 This paper is concerned with numerical approximations of solutions of stochastic delay differential equations (SDDE from now on) of the form

-Above $\eta$ represents a finite signed measure on $[0,\tau]$, $\tau>0$, and $Z$ denotes a linear fractional $\alpha$-stable Lévy motion (see Subsection \ref{subsec:Linear-fractional--stable} for a precise definition).
+Above $\eta$ represents a finite signed measure on $[0,\tau]$, $\tau>0$, and $B$ denotes a fractional Brownian motion with index $H\in(0,1)$ (for completeness we also consider the case $H=1/2$).
 We are particularly interested in the optimal rate of convergence of the Euler scheme associated to (\ref{SDDE-1}).
 To obtain such a rate, in this work we focus on deriving non-trivial limit theorems for the (normalized) error process linked to this method.

 SDDEs are often seen as the natural generalization of classic SDEs to the non-Markovian framework which, in the context of (\ref{SDDE-1}), is carry through $\eta$.
 In this regard, the more weight $\eta$ assigns to values near to $\tau$, the more the influence the past has over the current state of the process.
 This simple way of introducing memory, or \textit{long-range dependence}, makes SDDEs potential candidates to model relevant financial quantities such as interest rates and stochastic volatility.
-See for instance \cite{Rihan2021, BaoYinYuan16, YuriSwWu05, YuriSwWu07, ArrioHuMohPap07,KuchlerPlaten07} and references therein.
-Another distinctive characteristic of solutions of (\ref{SDDE-1}), which is the main motivation of this work, is that they allow for \textit{roughness} in the sense of \cite{GathJaiRos18} (see also \cite{BenLundPakk16}), making them suitable for modelling \textit{rough volatility}.
-For a survey on the modeling of stochastic volatility we refer the reader to \cite{DiNunnoKubMishuYour23}.
+See for instance \cite{Rihan2021,KuchlerPlaten07,BaoYinYuan16,YuriSwWu05,YuriSwWu07,ArrioHuMohPap07} and references therein.
+Another distinctive characteristic of solutions of (\ref{SDDE-1}), which is the main motivation of this work, is that they allow for \textit{roughness} in the sense of \cite{GathJaiRos18} (see also \cite{BenLundPakk16}), making them suitable for modelling \textit{roughness and long memory on volatility.} For a survey on the modeling of stochastic volatility we refer the reader to \cite{DiNunnoKubMishuYour23}.
 See also \cite{BayerfrizFukaGatherakJacqRosem23}.
+In the context of option pricing